The Dark Knight In-depth Analysis

 One of the recurring themes in “The Dark Knight” is the exploration of dualities.
 This theme is evident in the characterizations of Batman and the Joker, who exist as opposite sides of the same coin.
 Batman represents order, justice, and restraint, while the Joker embodies chaos, anarchy, and impulsivity.
 This duality is also reflected in the film’s exploration of morality and ethics, as characters grapple with the choices they must make and the consequences that follow.

-See also Rambo In-depth Analysis
+See also The Bourne Identity In-depth Analysis

 Justice vs. Morality